A New Framework of Multistage Estimation

 \subsubsection{Asymptotic Analysis of Noninverse Multistage Sampling Schemes}

-In this subsection, we shall focus on the asymptotic analysis of the noninverse multistage sampling schemes which follow stopping rules derived from Chernoff bounds of CDFs of $\wh{\bs{p}}_\ell$ as described in Theorem \ref{Bino_Rev_noninverse_Chernoff}.
+In this subsection, we shall focus on the asymptotic analysis of the noninverse multistage sampling schemes which follow stopping rules derived from Chernoff bounds of CDF $\&$ CCDF of $\wh{\bs{p}}_\ell$ as described in Theorem \ref{Bino_Rev_noninverse_Chernoff}.

 We assume that the sample sizes $n_1, n_2, \cd$ are chosen as the ascending arrangement of all distinct elements of the set { \be \la{defss} \li \{ \li \lc \f{ C_{\tau - \ell} \; \ln (\ze \de) }{ \mscr{M}_{\mrm{B}} (p^*, \f{p^*}{1 + \vep} ) } \ri \rc : \ell = 1, 2, \cd \ri \} \ee} with $p^* \in (0, 1)$, where $\tau$ is the maximum integer such that $\f{ C_{\tau - 1} \ln (\ze \de) } { \mscr{M}_{\mrm{B}} (p^*, \f{p^*}{1 + \vep} ) } \geq \f{ \ln \f{1}{\ze \de} } { \ln (1 + \vep) }$, i.e., $C_{\tau - 1} \geq - \f{\mscr{M}_{\mrm{B}} (p^*, \f{p^*}{1 + \vep} ) } { \ln (1 + \vep) }$.